 Kinds of doulas

 - Labor doula – aides the family during late pregnancy, labor, and the immediate postpartum.
-We provide information and support, as well as help get breastfeeding off to a great start if the mother wishes to do so.
+We provide information and support, as well as help get breastfeeding off to a great start if you wish to do so.

-- Antepartum doula – Antepartum doulas help women who have health problems, are on bedrest, and/or are considered high-risk.
+- Antepartum doula – Antepartum doulas help pregnant people who have health problems, are on bedrest, and/or are considered high-risk.
 They have extensive knowledge of high-risk situations.

 - Childbirth educators – people who have extensive training in the field of childbirth and are trained and qualified to teach childbirth classes.